lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2023-02-xx by lat9 2023-01-29 Version K11h
+    - quotes must be public, not protected.
+Cheapest shipping (when it's USPS) isn't highlighted.
+    - Automatic update from K11f not included in K11g!

 2023-01-30 by lat9 2023-01-29 Version K11g
     - tax_class must be public, not protected.
 Causing OPC errors.